ZAPtronCoder/PROJECT-Z-ULU/README.md

 ## THE GIST
 ### **Immerse into New Flesh**
 When creating a character, you must name it a reasonable name.
 Use proper capitalization in the name, use the randomized character name you get in the character creator for the best result.
-You can name them something like "Gordon Freeman" or "Patton Oswalt" or whatever sort of name you want.
+You could name them something like "Gordon Freeman" or "Patton Oswalt" or whatever sort of name you want (just choose a name that nobody else would choose, don't choose something too iconic).
 And when spawning in, choose a random location (spin a wheel, flip a coin, roll a dice, whatever works).
 Just become the character you play as, but be warned...

 ### **Your Flesh is not the Same Flesh**
 ...upon death, you must create a character that is different to the character you last played (stats, profession, and name).
 You could return to where you died but maybe that's not the greatest idea.
 Also, *DO NOT CHEESE MECHANICS** like zombie infections, or writing your stats in a journal only to kill yourself to get a character with different stats, or generally just using immersion-breaking tactics to "make the game easier" or to completely get rid of any difficult aspect of the game.